-Image acquisition.
-Images were acquired with a 3T MRI Scanner (Signa HDx, GE Healthcare) using a standard 8-channel head coil.
-The 38 contiguous transverse slices (slice thickness 3.5 mm, no gap) were acquired using a gradient echo EPI sequence (TR 16.5 s., TE 40 ms, flip angle 90 deg, matrix 64 \times 64 voxel, FOV 220 mm, interleaved slice acquisition).
-Image acquisition time was 2.5 s; the remaining 14 s of quiescence minimized acoustical interference during task performance, a methodological procedure known as sparse imaging (Hall et al., 1999; Amaro et al., 2002).
-A T1-weighted high-resolution structural image of the entire brain $(0.8\times0.8\times0.8$ isotropic voxel size) was also acquired using a fast spoiled gradient recalled sequence.

-Analysis.
-To test for behavioral performance differences between active and passive echolocation, a within-subject 2×4 ANOVA with factors active/passive and BRIR compression factor was performed.
-Two separate within-subject one-way ANOVAs were then used to assess whether loudness and number of clicks differed between BRIR compression factors.

-Image processing and data analysis were performed using SPM8 (Wellcome Trust Centre for Neuroimaging, UCL, London) for MATLAB.
-Volumes were corrected for head motion using realignment, and spatially normalized to MNI space through segmentation of the high-resolution MR image (Ashburner and Friston, 2005).
-Images were smoothed with an 8 mm FWHM isotropic Gaussian kernel to reduce spatial noise.

-Single-subject effects were tested with the GLM.
-High-pass filtering (cutoff time constant = 500 s) the time series reduced baseline shifts.
-Each run was modeled separately in one design to correct for within-run effects.
-The 5 s observation interval for active and passive echolocation trials and their null conditions (active-null, passive-null) were modeled separately as boxcar functions convolved with the hemodynamic response function.
-The four BRIRs were combined into a single regressor for either active or passive echolocation.
-In addition, two regressors corresponding to the mean centered linear parametric modulation of reported room size for active and passive trials separately, modeled additional variability in the experimental design.
-The complete silence null was not explicitly modeled.
-Head movement parameters were included as regressors of no interest.
+289 TE 40 ms, flip angle 90 deg.
+Matrix 64 x 64 voxel, FOV 220 mm, interleaved slice 290 acquisition).
+Image acquisition time was 2.5 s; the remaining 14 s of quiescence minimized 291 acoustical interference during task performance, a methodological procedure known as sparse 292 imaging (Hall et al., 1999; Amaro et al., 2002).
+A T1-weighted high-resolution structural 293 image of the entire brain (0.8 x 0.8 x 0.8 isotropic voxel size) was also acquired using a fast 294 spoiled gradient recalled sequence.
+295 Analysis 296 To test for behavioral performance differences between active and passive echolocation, a 297 within-subject 2 x 4 ANOVA with factors active/passive and BRIR compression factor was 298 performed.
+Two separate within-subject one-way ANOVAs were then used to assess whether 299 loudness and number of clicks differed between BRIR compression factors.
+300 Image processing and data analysis were performed using SPM8 (Wellcome Trust Centre for 301 Neuroimaging, UCL, London, UK) for Matlab.
+Volumes were corrected for head motion 302 using realignment, and spatially normalized to Montreal Neurological Institute (MNI) space 303 through segmentation of the high-resolution MR-image (Ashburner and Friston, 2005).
+304 Images were smoothed with an 8 mm full-width at half maximum isotropic Gaussian kernel to 305 reduce spatial noise.
+306 Single-subject effects were tested with the general linear model (GLM).
+High-pass filtering 307 (cut-off time constant = 500 s) the time series reduced baseline shifts.
+Each run was modeled 308 separately in one design to correct for within-run effects.
+The 5 s observation interval for 309 active and passive echolocation trials and their null conditions (active-null, passive-null) were 310 modeled separately as boxcar functions convolved with the hemodynamic response function 311 (HRF).
+The four BRIRs were combined into a single regressor for either active or passive 312 echolocation.
+In addition, two regressors corresponding to the mean centered linear 313 parametric modulation of reported room size for active and passive trials separately, modeled